FredKSchott/snowpack/www/_template/getting-started.md

 ## Snowpack Dev Server

-`snowpack dev` - Snowpack's dev server is an instant dev environment for [unbundled development.](#unbundled-development) The dev server will only build a file when it's requested by the browser.
+In this step we'll add some files so we can showcase Snowpack's dev server.
+Snowpack's dev server is an instant dev environment for unbundled development.
+The dev server will only build a file when it's requested by the browser.
 That means that Snowpack can start up instantly (usually in **<50ms**) and scale to infinitely large projects without slowing down.
 In contrast, it's common to see 30+ second dev startup times when building large apps with a traditional bundler.

-Snowpack supports JSX & TypeScript source code by default.
-You can extend your build even further with [custom plugins](/plugins) that connect Snowpack with your favorite build tools: TypeScript, Babel, Vue, Svelte, PostCSS, Sass... go wild!

-To show you how it works let's create an `index.html` in your `my-first-snowpack` with the following contents:
+First create an `index.html` in your project with the following contents:

 ```html
 <!DOCTYPE html>